apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

 ## Objective

-My objective was to build a robust data ingestion and processing pipeline that would deliver reliable, reproducible and clean data for analysis, insight generation and possible decision-making regarding North American Transborder trade.
+My objective was to build a robust data ingestion and processing pipeline that would deliver reliable, reproducible and clean data for analysis, insight generation and potential decision-making regarding North American Transborder trade.

 ## Technologies